 As the rest of the health care industry transforms, what does this change mean for Medicaid beneficiaries and Medicaid agencies?
 Medicaid’s mission may still be to improve the health of people with disabilities and lower incomes so they can get the health care services they need, but the way Medicaid accomplishes this will change.

-State Medicaid leaders and policymakers are hungry to know what the future of health care holds, so they can prepare their programs for the changes ahead.
-More importantly, an enhanced understanding of what Medicaid could look like in 20 years can help leaders be more effective today in driving their programs toward the future (figure 1).
+State Medicaid leaders and policymakers are hungry to know what the future of health care holds, so they can prepare their programmes for the changes ahead.
+More importantly, an enhanced understanding of what Medicaid could look like in 20 years can help leaders be more effective today in driving their programmes towards the future (figure 1).
 To build a picture of what the Medicaid world might look like two decades from now, we gathered a group of subject matter specialists with deep knowledge of the larger health care and Medicaid ecosystem.
-While no one can precisely predict the future, we asked this group to imagine a possible future; what follows isn’t a definitive prediction of what will happen, but an informed judgment about what could happen.
+While no one can precisely predict the future, we asked this group to imagine a possible future; what follows isn’t a definitive prediction of what will happen, but an informed judgement about what could happen.
 The consensus was that five big changes could impact Medicaid and its beneficiaries in 2040:

 The potential benefit for Medicaid’s roughly 74 million enrollees is significant, as sophisticated tests and tools mean that much prevention and care will take place at home.
 Health care will increasingly be directed and driven by consumers who are empowered to take control of their own health.
-Individuals will be at the center of the health model.
+Individuals will be at the centre of the health model.

 Interoperable, always-on data will promote closer collaboration among health care stakeholders, and new combinations of services will be offered by current providers and new entrants (figure 2).
-But these changes will require those who administer Medicaid programs to think in new ways to effectively interact with these evolving business models.
+But these changes will require those who administer Medicaid programmes to think in new ways to effectively interact with these evolving business models.